 Joseph Hopkinson, Joseph Bonaparte’s Great Friend

 A 19th-century lawyer, musician, writer, politician and judge, Joseph Hopkinson was one of Joseph Bonaparte’s closest friends and neighbours in the United States.
-He also composed America’s unofficial national anthem.
+He also composed the lyrics to America’s unofficial national anthem.
 Hopkinson’s wife Emily had a sharp wit and a talent for art and writing.

 A bright young lawyer

 Joseph Hopkinson was born in Philadelphia on November 12, 1770.
 His father was Francis Hopkinson, a lawyer, writer, musician and patriot who signed the Declaration of Independence and may have designed the American flag.
 His mother was Nancy (Ann) Borden, the daughter of Joseph Borden, a prominent New Jersey judge.
 In 1774, Francis and Ann moved to Bordentown, New Jersey.
 The town was named after Ann’s grandfather.
 Young Joseph spent a lot of time there and later inherited the family home.

 After attending his father’s alma mater, the University of Pennsylvania, Joseph Hopkinson studied for the bar.
 In 1791, he began practicing law in Philadelphia.